-How do you build someone with grief for sin that causes them to weep when they see sin?
-Most of the people that I know who have been forgiven much love much.
-When a person sees a woman’s breast exposed and grieves over it instead of lusting.
+How do you build someone with grief for sin that causes them to weep when they see things out of order?
+Most of the people I know who have been forgiven much love much.
 When we see men and women lusting after fleshpots that we used to partake of, and our heart doesn’t want to point a finger but instead grabs a cloak and covers their nakedness and cries out for their soul to be healed.

 Moses looked at his sister, who had slandered him, and “Moses cried out to the LORD, saying, “O God, heal her, I pray!”
 (Numbers 12:13 NASB).

 When the Father speaks to me and humbles me, it is usually through people that I overlooked or thought “unimportant,” A person I judged by their titles or lack of them.
 Have you ever had the Father make you feel the way Jeremiah felt above?